 We are exposed to changes in interest rates.
-Our 2005 Senior Credit Facility has a variable rate.
-In May 2008 we entered into a three year interest rate swap agreement to manage interest costs and the risk associated with changing interest rates.
+Our Senior Credit Facility has a variable rate.
+On August 8, 2011, we entered into a new four-year interest rate swap agreement to manage interest costs and the risk of changing interest rates associated with a portion of the borrowings outstanding under our Senior Credit Facility.
 Under this swap, we pay at a fixed rate and receive payments at a variable rate.
-The swap effectively fixes the floating LIBOR-based interest rate to 3.755% on \$100.0 million of the outstanding balance as of December 31, 2010 under the 2005 Senior Credit Facility, with the outstanding balance subject to the swap expiring on May 31, 2011.
+The swap effectively fixes the floating LIBOR-based interest rate to 1.25% on \$250.0 million of the outstanding balance as of December 31, 2011 under our Senior Credit Facility, with the outstanding balance declining over time.
+The interest rate swap expires on December 30, 2015.
+The Company will select the LIBOR-based rate on the hedged portion of our Senior Credit Facility during the term of the swap.
+The effective portion of the change in value of the swap is reflected as a component of comprehensive income and recognized as Interest expense, net as payments are paid or accrued.
+The remaining gain or loss in excess of the cumulative change in the present value of the future cash flows of the hedged item, if any (i.e., the ineffective portion) or hedge components excluded from the assessment of effectiveness are recognized as Interest expense, net during the current period.

 Interest rate changes generally do not affect the market value of such debt but do impact the amount of our interest payments and therefore, our future earnings and cash flows, assuming other factors are held constant.
-On December 31, 2010, after giving effect to our interest rate swap agreement, we had variable-rate debt of approximately \$307.0 million.
-Holding other variables constant, including levels of indebtedness, a one hundred basis point increase in interest rates on our variable-rate debt would cause an estimated reduction in income before income taxes for the next year of approximately \$3.1 million.
+On December 31, 2011, after giving effect to our interest rate swap agreement, we had variable-rate debt of approximately \$335.0 million.
+Holding other variables constant, including levels of indebtedness, a one hundred basis point increase in interest rates on our variable-rate debt would cause an estimated reduction in income before income taxes for the next year of approximately \$3.4 million.